nathaneltitane/dextop/README.md

 - It uses [console](https://github.com/nathaneltitane/console), a custom system to handle the setup, colorize prompts and proved the user with an elegant and user-friendly experience.

 Dextop is very quick and efficient:
-Choose between KDE5 or XFCE4 desktop environemnts to get your work done or keep the Core install only for command line interface and programming workflows.
+Choose between KDE5 or XFCE4 desktop environemnts to get your work done or keep the Base install only for command line interface and programming workflows.

 ### Note: